ourworldventures/ourworld_books_OLD/content/ow_znz_company/benefits/benefits_znz.md

 ## OurFintech

+- OurFintech will create revenue for the government of Zanzibar in the form of licence costs and taxes, supporting Zanzibar's objective to grow the country's GDP and FDI.
 - The regulatory framework provided by OurFintech will position Zanzibar as a leader within the “Digital Transformation of Africa Strategy (2020-2030)” of the African Union, being the first unified platform that places the sovereignty and independence of Tanzania at the forefront of its operations.
-- The attractive regulatory framework will support Zanzibar's objective to grow the country's GDP and FDI.
 - Through a simple yet effective regulatory approach, OurFintech will be in a unique position to attract international financial experts to further develop Zanzibar's financial frameworks and ease-of-doing business.

 ## OurSource